 We offer direct embroidery, Appliques, emblems, monograms, schiflli designs, screen printing services and more.
+Below is a list of some embroidery terminology to help you better understand what we provide and what you might be looking for.
 Contact us with any questions.

 Decoration or trimming cut from one piece of fabric and stitched to another, usually with a satin stitch, to add dimension and texture.
 If the appliqué occupies a significant amount of the design, the stitch count can be reduced.
 In Schiffli embroidery, an embroidered motif is usually cut away from the base fabric and then stitched onto the finished product.